-- 4.23 The most likely grounds for review of a ministerial decision are that, in making the decision in question, the Minister: - (a) acted outside the scope of the power or discretion; - (b) misinterpreted the applicable law; - (c) did not make up his or her own mind on the matter that he or she was called on by law to determine (acted "under dictation"); - (d) took into account irrelevant considerations; - (e) failed to take account of relevant considerations; or - (f) did not act "fairly" in that he or she failed to hear from or consult with persons or groups who would be affected by, or otherwise had an interest in, the particular decision. - 4.24 Generally, a decision will have been made following advice from officials, which is likely to touch on many of the above matters, and often those officials will be the key witnesses in judicial review proceedings.
-Where the Minister is required to make the final decision, however, the court will regard the Minister as the person who is ultimately responsible for ensuring that the decision is made reasonably, fairly, and according to law. - 4.25 Referring any matter to Cabinet or a Cabinet committee when the Minister is acting under statutory authority must be handled carefully so that it is clear that the Minister is not asking Cabinet to make the decision.
-Paragraphs 5.34 5.38 contain detailed guidance about statutory decision-making in the collective context. - 4.26 In almost all cases, litigants are given court-authorised access to the departmental papers on which decisions are taken (through the process of discovery).
-Officials should therefore prepare all submissions to Cabinet and Cabinet committees and any other policy advice assuming that the papers could be made public.
+- 4.23 The most likely grounds for review of a ministerial decision are that, in making the decision in question, the Minister: - (a) acted outside the scope of the power or discretion; - (b) misinterpreted the applicable law; - (c) did not make up his or her own mind on the matter that he or she has been called on by law to determine (acted "under dictation"); - (d) took into account irrelevant considerations; - (e) failed to take account of relevant considerations; or - (f) did not act "fairly" in that he or she failed to hear from or consult with persons or groups who would be affected by, or otherwise had an interest in, the particular decision. - 4.24 Generally, a decision will have been made following advice from officials, which is likely to touch on A Minister will be dependent on officials for many of the above matters, and often the relevant officials will be the key witnesses in judicial review proceedings.
+Where the Minister is required to make the final decision, however, the court will regard the Minister as the person who is ultimately responsible for ensuring that the decision is made reasonably, fairly, and according to law. - 4.25 Referring any matter to Cabinet or a Cabinet committee where the Minister is acting under statutory authority must be carefully handled so that it is clear that the Minister is not asking Cabinet to make the decision.
+Paragraphs 5.34 5.38 contain detailed guidance about statutory decision-making in the collective context. - In almost all cases, litigants are given court-authorised access to the departmental papers on which decisions are taken (through the process of discovery).
+Officials should therefore prepare all submissions to Cabinet and Cabinet committees and other policy advice assuming that the papers could be made public.
 The policy elements of a decision should be made clear.
-Inappropriate editorial comment, unnecessary subjective views, and other irrelevancies should be avoided in case they may be taken out of context in a way that would detract from an otherwise proper decision-making process.
+Inappropriate editorial comment, unnecessary subjective views, and other irrelevancies should be avoided in case they may be taken out of context in a way that detracts from an otherwise proper decision-making process.
 Similarly, Ministers should themselves ensure that any written comments they make-either on advice prepared for them by officials (including marginal notes) or on their own account-would be regarded as appropriate if later made public through court proceedings.

-Production or discovery of documents and appearance in court by Ministers to give evidence
+Appearance in court by Ministers to give evidence and pProduction or discovery of documents and appearance in court by Ministers to give evidence